 It affects any age.
 Although rare, it is considered the third most common extra testicular mass after a scrotal lipoma and an epididymal adenomatoid tumor.

-The filarial dance sign refers to a twirling motion of microfilariae (e.g. W. bancrofti) noted in dilated lymphatic channels.
-It is identified as a characteristic sign and indicator of scrotal filariasis.
+The filarial dance sign refers to a twirling motion of microfilariae (e.g. W. bancrofti) in dilated lymphatic channels.
+It is identified as a characteristic sign of scrotal filariasis.

-The dilated channels are identified with absence of color flow on color Doppler study (CDS...
+The dilated channels are identified with the absence of color flow on color Doppler study and the microfilari...

 Filariasis refers to infection with nematodes (roundworms) of the family Filarioidea.
 There are three species of these thread-like filarial worms: